 - The Children Act 1989

 - The Children Act 2004

 - Children and Social Work Act 2017

-- Education Act 2002 (Section 175/157)
+- Education Act 2002 (Section 175/157) Outlines that Local Authorities and School Governing Bodies have a

-Outlines that Local Authorities and School Governing Bodies have a responsibility to "ensure that their functions relating to the conduct of school are exercised with a view to safeguarding and promoting the welfare of children who are its pupils".
+responsibility to "ensure that their functions relating to the conduct of school are exercised with a view to safeguarding and promoting the welfare of children who are its pupils".

-- Hertfordshire Safeguarding Children Partnership Procedures Manual (Electronic) - Keeping Children Safe in Education (DfE, September 2019) - Working Together to Safeguard Children (DfE 2018) - The Education (Pupil Information) (England) Regulations 2005 - Sexual Offences Act (2003) - Section 26, The Counter Terrorism and Security Act 2015 (PREVENT duty) - Female Genital Mutilation Act 2003 (Section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry.
-Includes taking someone overseas to force them to marry (whether or not the forced marriage takes place). - Serious Violence Strategy 2018
+- Hertfordshire Safeguarding Children Board Procedures Manual (Electronic) - Keeping Children Safe in Education (DfE, September 2019) - Keeping Children Safe in Education: Part One- information for all school and college staff (DfE, September 2018) - APPENDIX 1 - Working Together to Safeguard Children (DfE 2018) - The Education (Pupil Information) (England) Regulations 2005 - Sexual Offences Act (2003) - Section 26, The Counter Terrorism and Security Act 2015 (PREVENT duty) - Female Genital Mutilation Act 2003 (Section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry.
+Includes taking someone overseas to force them to marry (whether or not the forced marriage takes place) - Serious Violence Strategy 2018